survos/survos/README.md

-# mono-demo
+# survos/survos

-Example of a mono repo
+Monorepo for all Survos bundles and demos

-Uses github actions to split
+Uses github actions to split.

-Does the package repo need to exist with a specific branch (e.g. main)?